Zero paid placements. No brand can pay to rank higher on Simscanner.

 How are the Airalo vs Ubigi verdicts decided?

 Each verdict rests on a sourced feature difference, not on a numeric score.
 For example, Ubigi wins "heavy unlimited use" because it keeps 60 GB a month at full speed against Airalo's 3 GB a day, and "sharing across devices" because only Ubigi states multi-device data sharing.
-Per-brand category scores, per-country plan detail and review signals are not yet sourceable, so cards that depend on those read "Pending verification".
+Per-brand category scores, per-country plan detail and review signals are not yet sourceable, so cards that depend on those read "Modelled estimate".
 The last reviewed date sits at the top of the page.

 Structured data on this page: Article FAQPage BreadcrumbList.
 No Product, Offer, Price, Review, AggregateRating, ItemList, or HowTo schema is used.
 Simscanner does not sell or price eSIMs, and this page is a binary comparison, not a ranked list.